illescasDaniel/ImageDreamer-QT-QUICK-MVC/README.md

 # ImageDreamer-QT-QUICK-MVC
 Simple app to generate images from text.
-Currently, it is using "DreamShaperXL v2 model" as the SDXL Turbo model.
+Currently, it is meant to use an SDXL Turbo model like DreamShaperXL.

 <p align="center">
 	<img src="assets/program_gnome.png" alt="linux GNOME program screenshot" width="300" />
 </p>

 ## Requirements
-- DreamShaperXL v2 model
+- SDXL Turbo model like "DreamShaperXL v2 model"
 	- SFW v2 Turbo DPM++ SDE: https://civitai.com/models/112902?modelVersionId=341981
 - invoke (Optional, but recommended to easily build and run the app)
 - HuggingFace's accelerate, diffusers and transformers